walterhiggins/ScriptCraft/docs/api.md

 Parameters
 ----------

- * array : The array to be processed
+ * array : The array to be processed - It can be a javascript array, a java array or java.util.Collection
  * callback : The function to be called to process each item in the array.
 The callback function should have the following signature `callback(item, index, object, array)`.
 That is the callback will